Cetearyl Alcohol (50/50, e.q. Lanette O)

 Carbonyl Number (mg/kg) | 150 max |

-Cetearyl Alcohol is occlusive emollient or helps to coat the skin.
-To reduce the chance of skin water loss, it is built-in moisturizer.
+Cetearyl Alcohol is an occlusive emollient or helps to coat the skin to reduce the chance of water loss from the skin, so it is a moisturizer in itself.

-Cetearyl Alcohol is a mixture of Cetyl Alcohol And Stearyl Alcohol to help add tenderness to the skin And increase the efficiency of the coating even better Compared to Cetyl Alcohol Single
+Cetearyl Alcohol is a combination of Cetyl Alcohol and Stearyl Alcohol to help increase skin gentleness and improve skin coating efficiency compared to Cetyl Alcohol alone.

-Cetearyl Alcohol must be used in conjunction with any Cream Maker because Cetearyl Alcohol is unable to combine water with oil.
+Cetearyl Alcohol must not be used with any type of Cream Maker because Cetearyl Alcohol cannot bind water and oil.

-Cetearyl Alcohol will cause the whiteness of the cream.
-When applied to the skin If you do not want the white when applied to the skin Please choose to use Pentaerythrityl Distearate represent
+Cetearyl Alcohol will cause a white cast when applied to the skin.
+If you do not want a white cast when applied to the skin, please use Pentaerythrityl Distearate instead.

 Rose Hip Oil 5%